Superjoa10/Mluz.db-projects/README.md

     4. The current page is where you select which month you'd like to open, if it doesn't exist i'll give a message.
 Before being able to open any specific agenda follow the next steps

     5. Click the 'add mes' - add month button, now you have 2 choices, either add directly or test the comparing of to files to create the file, IF direct click on the use the 'selecionar arquivo a adicionar' - select file to add button, and select the 'add_sys sample' file in the sample data directory (should apear in the treeview), select a month to add (little error in the app here), than click the 'add month' button.
-If correct it'll show a confirmation messege. if you choose this step, skip to step 7 - XII else follow step 6 to test the creation of the file.
+If correct it'll show a confirmation messege.
+It contains a filter in which it skips the dates where it is weekends, and if the weekend is in the last day of the month it detects and does the change accordingly. if you choose this step, skip to step 7 - XII else follow step 6 to test the creation of the file.

     6. To test the creation of the add month file (for why i need this logic, and file representantion see use case cenarious(3)) , click on the 'Logistica de arquivo' - File logic button, you'll be presented with a fullscrean page with two treeview and 2 buttons with distinct names. the one with 'Analise 'mes'' you should select the 'analise_sample' file in the Sample data directory (should appear on the respective treeview), and for the 'Devedores por funcionario' you should select the 'Devedores por funcionario sample' om the sample data directory, than click the 'fazer analise' button, if currect i'll ask for an output directory for the file.
 After that just repeat step 5 - X.